blazing-edge-labs/web-skeleton/README.md

 ### package.json
 Some data should be changed corresponding to your project.
 Generic information like *name*, *description*, *author* and *license* should probably be changed to information that closely describes a specific project.
 Global variables for Jest configuration can be changed if needed, but they don't really produce any value for tests.

-### webpack.config.js | webpack.prod.config.js

-    new webpack.DefinePlugin({
-      __API_URL__: JSON.stringify('http://192.168.50.4:3000'),
-    }),

-These lines define global variables that get passed to bundled project.
-We are passing *__API_URL__* as global variable which we use inside the application as Web and API constant.
-These constants are valid if the local setup has been done through [Skeleton](https://github.com/EastCoastProduct/skeleton), in any other case these global variables should be manually updated to corresponding ones.

 ### src/index.tpl.html
 Title inside template should be updated to the corresponding one instead of generic one.
 Favicon link doesn't exist with skeleton example which should probably be added manually.